R4220/MD_analysis/README.md

 ```

 ### Setup graph file:
-If you want to change some graphic setting instead of using the default values you have to use a file placed in the same directory as 'pwo_into_xyz.py'.
+If you want to change some graphic settings instead of using the default values, you have to use a file placed in the same directory as 'pwo_into_xyz.py'.
 Inside the setup graph file specify the following entries if you want, otherwise default values are taken (the order of the entries doesn't matter):

 i. **[GRAPH VALUES]:** inside this section specify the size of the labels of the axis ('_axsize'), ticks ('_xticksize', '_yticksize'), and legends ('_legendsize').
 In the 'Setup_graph.txt' file, write the values as follows: